adeboyed/TweetPoll/README.md

 ## Credits

 - David Adeboye : Vision-er / Programmer
-- Harri-Bel Thomas : Programmer
+- Harri Bell-Thomas : Programmer
 - Ben Cunrow : UX Designer
 - Harry Maughan : Was in the room when I discussed it with Ben